nickpolizogopoulos/product-list-offer/README.md

 doc.addFont('FontName.ttf', 'FontName', 'normal');
 doc.setFont('FontName');
 ```
-If you use a table like in this Application, make sure you include your FontName in the table styles:
+If you use a table like in this Application, make sure you include your font in the table styles:
 ```
 styles: {
     font: 'FontName',